Willie Graham (footballer, born 1866)

-William Graham (born 1866 in Dreghorn, Scotland) was a footballer who played in the English Football League for Newcastle United and championship winning Preston North End.
+William Graham (January 1866 – 1937) was a Scottish footballer who played in the English Football League for Newcastle United and championship winning Preston North End.

 Graham made his League debut on 8 September 1888 at centre-half for Preston North End against Burnley at Deepdale in Preston; his side won 5–2.
 He played in only five of Preston's 22 League Championship matches.

 His brother Johnny was also a footballer and a teammate at Preston.